AUTHORIZATION: Rivers and Harbors Act of 1915 (P.L. 63-291), modified in 1916 (P.L. 64-168) and 1970 (P.L. 91-611).

 COMMERCE: In 2017, the annual commercial tonnage transported through this deep-draft high-use navigation asset was approximately 23.6 million tons, compared to a five-year (2013-2017) annual average of approximately 23.8 million tons, and consisted primarily of chemicals, crude materials (e.g. sand & gravel), petroleum & petroleum products, and primary manufactured goods (e.g. cement & concrete).
 This navigation asset specifically supports waterborne fuel transportation to Sprague Energy’s Bronx, NY Fuel Terminal, waterborne cement deliveries to McInnis Cement’s Bronx, NY Terminal, and fuel shipments to regional markets in Long Island Sound.
 Two terminal facilities (i.e. Con Edison Electric Generating Plant and the 1,090 MW Astoria Generating Station) receive fuel by vessel for plant consumption via the South Brother Island Channel.
 Along the East River shoreline, there are also four major New York City water pollution control plant terminals, and year-round public transport ferry landings.

-STATUS: In FY2021, funds are being used for commonly performed Operations & Maintenance (O&M) work, including sampling & testing to identify potential dredged material placement sites.
-Production of an annual hydrographic channel condition survey, and publication of a controlling depth report on the District’s website (https://www.nan.usace.army.mil/Missions/Navigation/Controlling-Depth-Reports/) is also scheduled for FY2021.
+STATUS: In FY2022, funds are being used for commonly performed Operations & Maintenance (O&M) work, including preliminary engineering & design; in preparation for out-year maintenance dredging of South Brother Island Channel, subject to availability of funds.
+The latest (FY2021) hydrographic channel condition survey and controlling depth report were published on the District’s website: https://www.nan.usace.army.mil/Missions/Navigation/Controlling-Depth-Reports/

 Alexander F. Gregory,

 P: (917) 790-8427